MarcoSong1/cse15l-lab-reports/lab-report-5-week10.md

 In method 1 to fix the bug, we need to set directory to the place where `sample.java` located by using `cd`.
 Orginally, I wrote the script code intended to we run the java program.
 Inside `java_sample` folder, I created `sample.java` file as my test file to test my script.

 In method 2 to fix the bug, I only have one folder `CSE15L`.
-I removed `sh_script` folder, and put my script and `sample.java` inside `CSE15L` folder.
+I removed `java_sample` folder, and put my script and `sample.java` inside `CSE15L` folder.
 Then I changed `java_file="/Users/songkunhao/Desktop/CSE15L/sample.java"`

 #### The contents of each file before fixing the bug